 Our students have access to some of the best industry professionals in the business.
 From engineers and producers, through to business and legal professionals, our students are guaranteed to exposure to industry leaders and professionals with decades of experience at the pinnacle of the global music business.

-Paul has been in the audio and education industries for over 14 years.
-He initially started out as a guitarist playing in numerous bands with various residencies throughout Melbourne before becoming the Head Sound Engineer with one of Melbourne’s leading event management companies where he was responsible for FOH, and artist and event management for local and touring artists.
+Paul’s career in the audio and education industry stretches over 14 years.
+He initially started out as a guitarist playing in numerous bands with various residencies throughout Melbourne before becoming the Chief Sound Engineer at one of Melbourne’s leading event management companies where he was responsible for FOH, and artist and event management for local and touring artists.

-Whilst at SAE QANTM he served as the Audio Department Coordinator and Campus Management roles before moving to Abbey Road Institute for its inception in 2015.
-Paul is the National Academic Coordinator at ARI and has been responsible for steering the organisation through the registration and accreditation stages, whilst completing all curriculum design, implementation and review processes for all Australian courses.
+For 10 years Paul worked as both Audio Department Coordinator and Campus Manager at SAE Creative Media Institute before moving to Abbey Road Institute for its inception in 2015 as the National Academic Manager.
+Paul has subsequently been responsible for steering the organisation through registration and accreditation stages, whilst completing all curriculum design, implementation, and review processes for all Australian courses.

-Paul also holds a Cert.
-4 in Music Business and a Bachelor in Music Industry through Victoria University, an Honors in Music through Monash University, and completed a Masters of Business Administration through Southern Cross University in 2015.
+Paul holds a Cert IV in Music Business; a Bachelor in Music Industry through Victoria University; an Honors in Music through Monash University, and has completed a Masters of Business Administration through Southern Cross University in 2015.

 Over the last 6 years, Brad Toan has forged a name for himself in both the Melbourne live performance and recording industries as an engineer, technician and audio equipment specialist.
 Working closely with both up-and-coming and established artists, Brad will often be found behind the sounds emanating from some of Melbourne’s most (in)famous music venues.
 In daylight hours Brad can be found sequestered in the technical office of Abbey Road Institute’s studios in Southbank where he serves as the Technical Manager of the state-of-the-art studios he personally designed, installed and now oversees with his trademark attention to detail and perfectionist mindset.